 - Memorial University is proud to offer a broad range of professional skills development programs and services for graduate diploma, master's, and doctoral students.
 The Enhanced Development of the Graduate Experience (EDGE) offers online and on-campus workshops and resources for graduate students to promote academic readiness, career readiness, career advancement, and professional skills development beyond disciplinary work and activities.

-- All courses for Fall 2020 and Winter 2021 semesters will be delivered remotely.
-All students, including those starting their degree program online, should visit the Centre for Innovation in Teaching and Learning (CITL) website for current students for a guide to starting your online program/courses, technical resources, examination information, and computing support offered through The Commons.
+- All students, including those starting their degree program online, should visit the Centre for Innovation in Teaching and Learning (CITL) website for current students for a guide to starting your online program/courses, technical resources, examination information, and computing support offered through The Commons.

 - Follow the School of Graduate Studies on Facebook page and Twitter account to stay up to date on news and events related to graduate students.
 Also, check your @mun.ca email regularly for our monthly newsletter to graduate students.

 - Memorial University’s Libraries continue to deliver services to users remotely.
 They have an extensive collection of online resources, such as databases, ebooks, e-journals, streaming film collections, and e-reserves, to support teaching, learning, and research.
 For details on library services that are currently available, please review the Frequently Asked Questions.

 - All books (physical and digital), as well as kits, clothing, and school supplies will be available for ordering through the Memorial University Bookstore website.

 - The Student Wellness and Counselling Centre provides services to students via telephone and virtual sessions, with the exception of some physician and nurse appointments.
 For full details and to book an appointment, please visit the Student Wellness and Counselling Centre website.

 - The Student Volunteer Bureau has a wealth of remote volunteer and professional development opportunities available.
 Please visit the Student Volunteer Bureau website to learn about how you can stay involved while staying home.